"Why the Hell isn't this on DVD yet?" -- Number 35

 Considered a relic of its time that hasn't aged well at all by many, and like many films of its era, very un-PC.
 Director and screenwriter Schlatter was much more at home producing variety shows for television, and is out of his element here.
 He bats .500 in using LAUGH-IN alumni, using Barbara Sharma to good effect in the bookstore scene, but forgetting that even a little Wayland and Madame goes a looooong way.

 Foxx and Bailey have little chemistry as a romantic couple, and Warren and Dugan have no chemistry at all.
-Matter of fact, Adam Sandler and Kevin James were more convincing in I NOW PRONOUNCE YOU CHUCK AND LARRY---which, ironically enough, was directed by Dennis Dugan.
+Matter of fact, Adam Sandler and Kevin James were more convincing in I NOW PRONOUNCE YOU CHUCK AND LARRY---incidentally, directed by Dennis Dugan.

 Why it should be on DVD:

 What a great cult cast of performers who made very few features: Foxx, Bailey, Dobson, and Dugan.
-Fans of Foxx's standup and SANFORD AND SON in particular might enjoy seeing the comedian headlining a feature film for the one and only time.
+Fans of Foxx's standup and SANFORD AND SON in particular will want to see his lone starring role on the big screen.

 A definite curio with some laugh out loud moments from Foxx and Dugan, this is at least an interesting failure.
 It's also worth a look for the choices made by writer-director Schlatter in adapting the stagy source to the screen.